facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

    }
 ```

-This method could then be accessed in Javascript using:
+This method could then be accessed in JavaScript using:

 ```jsx
 const onPress = () => {